7 Things that May Get Overlooked When Hiring a Nanny

 1. Knowing what you want in a nanny

 This may seem obvious … you need someone to care for your children in your home while you work.
 But finding the right nanny for your family is more than that.
 What type of personality are you looking for?
 Do they have a similar child-rearing philosophy and approach to discipline?
-Do you want them to be active with your kids and take them on walks and to playgrounds?
+Do you want them to be active with your kids and take them on walks and to the playground?

 Using an online job site will lengthen the process as you will have more candidates – many likely unqualified – who will apply for your position.
 Going through a nanny placement agency will save you time and hassles.
 Based on your requirements, they can have a group of quality candidates for you to review.